data2intelligence/SecAct_main/README.md

 # Performance comparison for SecAct paper

-These are scripts for evaluating the prediction accuracy of secreted protein activities.
+These are scripts for generating the signaling signatures of secreted proteins and evaluating their prediction accuracy.
 The data for evaluation are available for public download upon paper acceptance.